 Sum involved in corruption allegations: USD 1.3 million (at minimum)

-Choi Yoon-hee – Former chairman of the ROK Joint Chiefs of Staff (October 2013 – October 2015), chief of naval operations at the time of the evaluations.
-Convicted November 2016 for accepting bribes and sentenced to a prison term of one year.
+Choi Yoon-hee – Former chairman of the ROK Joint Chiefs of Staff (October 2013 – October 2015), chief of naval operations at the time of the evaluations; convicted November 2016 for accepting bribes and sentenced to a prison term of one year, but acquitted on appeal.

 The tender for ASW helicopters led to a competition between Sikorsky’s “Seahawk” MH-60R and the AgustaWestland “Lynx Wildcat” AW-159.
 The MH-60R had been expected to win due to previous success in tenders offered by Denmark and Australia, although it would likely have been priced higher than the Wildcat at around USD 1 billion for a comparable package.
 In 2013, South Korea announced its decision to proceed with the AW-159.
 The cost for the eight helicopters would be USD 370 million, with another USD 200 million to be spent on additional integrated systems.